annanklv/Techpods-Automation-Task/README.md

 ## Usage

-First thing you should do is to create a `.env` file in the root directory of the project and add there the credentials you will use to login:
+First thing you should do is to create a `.env` file in the root directory of the project and add there the login credentials and application language you will use:

 ```
 ADMIN_USERNAME=<username>
 ADMIN_PASSWORD=<password>
+APP_LANGUAGE=English
 ```

 To execute tests navigate to `techpods-automation-task` directory and run: